 It's important that patients are aware of any signs or symptoms that their cancer may be coming back or that any new problems are arising.
 There's a slight chance that men who have had cancer in one testicle may develop cancer in the other testicle at a later time.

 Testicular cancer or its treatment can make a man infertile.
 Before treatment starts, men who wish to have children later may decide to save sperm in a sperm bank for future use.
 In some cases, this may be difficult because testicular cancer can cause low sperm counts.
-If one testicle remains, fertility may return, either temporarily or permanently after treatment.
-For example, fertility often returns two years after the completion of chemotherapy.
+If one testicle remains, fertility may return, either temporarily or permanently, after treatment.

-It is not unusual to feel fatigued after completing your cancer treatment.
-Allow yourself time to recover, both physically and emotionally.
-It’s important that you don’t force yourself to return to work or your regular activities immediately.
-Give your body the rest it needs.
-You’ll feel better in the long run.
+Fatigue after completing cancer treatment is common.
+Men need time to recover, both physically and emotionally.
+It's important that they don't force a return to work or regular activities immediately.